EUCLID-code/EUCLID-code.github.io/README.md

 # Introduction
-EUCLID (Efficient Unsupervised Constitutive Law Identification & Discovery) utilizes local displacement and global reaction force data, but no local stress data as these are not available from experiments, to discover material models without assuming a specific functional form for the model apriori.
+EUCLID (Efficient Unsupervised Constitutive Law Identification & Discovery) utilizes local displacement and global reaction force data, but no local stress data as these are not available from experiments, to discover material models without assuming a specific functional form for the model a priori.
 To this end, a large catalog of candidate material models is constructed out of which dominant candidates are selected through sparse regression or the material behavior is described by a general machine learning based ansatz, e.g., a neural network.
 To compensate the unavailability of stress data, physics knowledge is employed by minimizing the sum of squared residuals of the weak linear momentum balance.